akshay7394/dirty-amplitude-script/README.md

 6. **Trigger Events**

    - Once your data is ready, click on the "Amplitude Trigger" menu and select the option to start the event trigger process.
-   - This will send each row in the sheet to Amplitude as a distinct event.
+   - **\*❗️NOTE:** This will send each row in the sheet to Amplitude as a distinct event.
+If you're triggering a test event, make sure to name it something descriptive that you can delete later.\*

 7. **Validate Your Data**
    - Make sure to verify the data you’ve sent to Amplitude.